191 Lynch Creek Way, Suite 102B

 The scan types are categorized and priced based on how much post processing work you want to do to your scans vs. how much post processing work you’d prefer to pay Simple Film Lab to do to your scans.
 At it’s most basic, after the film is developed and the initial Adobe DNG is created from the raw scanner samples, your film isn’t actually any different than an image you shot on a digital camera and imported the raw file into Lightroom as a DNG, so from that point forward, it’s all time spent in Lightroom’s Develop Module.
 We all know time is money, so if you’d rather save yourself some money, go for the basics, otherwise, pick a more premium option.

-This is exactly what it sounds like, as is the least expensive option.
+This is exactly what it sounds like, and is the least expensive option.
 We develop the film, scan it in as a linearized Adobe DNG and send it to you with no further corrections.
 It will be up to you to spot the film for dust, adjust the exposure, rotate the image if needed, and do any other post processing tasks.
 You receive the full scanner resolution 32-bit floating point linearized DNG files of your film with all of Adobe Lightroom’s post processing power at your fingertips.
-This option is great for budget minded shooters that like to do their own post processing.
+This option is great for budget minded shooters that prefer to do their own post processing.

 The premium scan is a step up from the basic scan.
 You get everything in the basic scan, plus, we look at each frame at a 2:1 enlargement level and spot all the visible dust/fibers.
 Additionally, the premium scan is where you can request any other post processing tasks (within reason) you would like us to do before delivering your scanned images to you.
 The premium scan is well suited for the shooter that needs to receive finished images that they can do a basic review of and either print or send on the their clients with little to no post processing done on their part.

 Straight and basic scans are delivered via a link to download the files to the email address supplied on the order form.
-With the premium scan option, you can request files be sent via Dropbox if you want them that way.
+With the premium scan option, you can request files be sent via Dropbox or WeTransfer if you want them that way.

 After scanning, your developed film is cut and sleeved in printfile film sleeves then returned to you via the shipping options below.
 We use stiff cardboard photo mailing sleeves for delivery.